Mein Baby war beim Frisör

 "Mein Baby war beim Frisör" (My baby's been to the hairdresser's) is a punk song by Die Ärzte.
-It's the second track on and the second single from their 1996 album Le Frisur.
-The song is musically and by title a reference to the song The KKK Took My Baby Away from the US Punkrock band The Ramones.
+It's the second track and the second single from their 1996 album Le Frisur.
+The song is musically and by title a reference to the song The KKK Took My Baby Away from the US punk rock band The Ramones.